Shift Left Your Safety-Critical Software Testing With Test Automation

 Safety certification and the required test and verification required is a large portion of the software development budget.
-Shift-left testing of software (i.e. earlier in the software development lifecycle) while leveraging automation pays big dividends in cost, risk, and schedule.
-Figure 1 below shows the cost in millions of dollars per thousand lines of code for commercial airline software development (Boeing and Airbus data), which clearly shows the exponential increase.
+Shift-left testing of software—testing earlier in the SDLC—while leveraging automation, pays big dividends in cost, risk, and schedule.
+The image below shows the cost in millions of dollars per thousand lines of code for commercial airline software development, which clearly shows the exponential increase.

-Defects are cheapest to fix early in the lifecycle, and they become exponentially more expensive to find and fix over the length of the project.
-In operation, after a product has shipped into customer’s hands, it is the most expensive to fix.
+Defects are cheapest to fix early in the life cycle.
+They become exponentially more expensive to find and fix over the length of the project.
+In operation, after a product has shipped into customers’ hands, it’s the most expensive to fix.
 The post-deployment defect fix costs are conservative and don’t include damage to your brand and liability from safety incidents in the field.
-Figure 3 shows the relative cost to fix a defect at each stage of the lifecycle.
-Clearly, the goal is to move the defects detected and fixed to earlier in the lifecycle, in other words, to “shift left.”
-In addition, it’s desirable to reduce the number of defects making it through to the customer (a reality in every domain).

 The safety-critical software industry recognizes the need to change the way things are done.
 Too many projects are reinventing the wheel, and certifying brand new software is time-consuming and expensive.
 The growth in connectivity and functionality of new products means methods need to change.
 In this post, we won’t cover all of the techniques being proposed, but rather concentrate on the role that test automation plays in shifting left the reduction, detection, and fixing of defects and security vulnerabilities.

 A huge part of any safety-critical project is testing.
 Automation is absolutely necessary to achieve safety, security, and quality goals.
 Following are examples of the ways in which testing automation tools support modern software development methods and increase testing and documentation productivity.